nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Selecting doctors or patients through commands**

-Some users have mentioned being alarmed by sudden disappearances of their Doctor Cards and Patient Cards within their respective lists after entering certain commands.
-Fret not, as this is part of the functionality of Docedex.
-Your storage is still secure.

-**Here is why this happens.** Certain commands involve the selection of doctors and patients immediately after they are entered.
+Certain commands involve the selection of doctors and patients immediately after they are entered.

 For example, when you type in the `add-doc` command, Docedex will automatically select